fedora-infra/rpmautospec/doc/autochangelog.rst

 These two sources of information are:

 * An optional ``changelog`` file in the dist-git repository of the package.
 If this file is present, it is included **as is** in the spec file.
-It should be formatted according to the rules required for the changelog text, but **without** the escaping of rpm macros that would be needed if it was part of the spec file.
+It must be formatted according to the rules required for changelog text in the specfile, including any necessary escaping of RPM macros.

 * The git history of the package between the most recent commit touching ``changelog`` and the latest commit made to the package.